1024pix/steampipe-plugin-metabase/docs/tables/metabase_permission_data.md

   metabase_permission_data;
 ```

-### Seach all group in Metabase that have all level access on database that have 'Granular access'
+### List groups in Metabase that have all level access on database that have 'Granular access'

 ```sql
 with group_with_all_level_access as (